-In the Medicine Intensive Care Unit (MICU) at Children’s Hospital Boston, our faculty conducts research that spans the spectrum from cellular to clinical.
+In the Medicine Intensive Care Unit (MICU) at Boston Children’s Hospital, our faculty conducts research that spans the spectrum from cellular to clinical.
 We are dedicated to pushing the leading edge of research in order to develop new technologies and novel therapies with federal founding, foundational funding and national leadership to advance the field.

-The Medicine Intensive Care Unit (MICU) is a lead site for a national clinical trial of glucose control in pediatric critical care patients.
+The Medicine Intensive Care Unit (MICU) at Boston Children's Hospital is a lead site for a national clinical trial of glucose control in pediatric critical care patients.
 The purpose of the study is to determine whether or not keeping a child’s blood sugar in the normal range during their stay in the ICU will help to decrease infections and speed up the recovery process.

 Other researchers in our unit are currently focused on: